Search

 How much is the federal estate tax?

-Giving away assets during your lifetime is another way to reduce the size of your taxable estate.
-This strategy has financial benefits and also can be extremely rewarding.
-You can witness the joy of recipients and see how your money helps them pursue dreams like advancing their education, buying a house or starting a business.
+Giving assets during your lifetime is another effective way to help reduce the size of your taxable estate.
+This estate tax planning strategy not only has financial benefits, it can also be deeply rewarding.
+You’re able to see your loved ones enjoy the gift—whether it helps them pursue an education, buy a home, or start a business.

-Transfers of wealth that you make while you are alive could be subject to gift tax from some states and at the federal level.
-However, the federal gift tax has many exceptions.
+Transfers of wealth you make during your lifetime may be subject to gift tax at the federal level and, in some states, at the state level.
+However, many gifts are exempt from federal gift tax.

 • Gifts to a spouse who is a U.S. citizen